fahimahmedx/fahimahmedx/README.md

 - 👋 Hi, I’m @fahimahmedx.
 I'm a CS & Finance student from the **University of Waterloo**.
-- 💼 President of Waterloo Blockchain Club, and an **Axelar** blockchain developer intern.
+- 💼 President of Waterloo Blockchain Club of over 1000+ members, and a Software Engineer at **Axelar** .
 - 👀 I’m interested in data science, blockchain, and finance.
 - 🌱 I’m currently learning **on-chain analytics**.
 Data on the blockchain is super valuable.
-- 💞️ I’m looking to collaborate on any project and try new things, especially if it's data, blockchain, or open-source related.
+- 💞️ I’m looking to collaborate on any project and try new things, especially if it's data, finance, or open-source related.
 - 📫 How to reach me: https://www.linkedin.com/in/fahim-a/

 <!---